Advanced Placement Program

 • Provides students with an opportunity to gain advance credit or placement – or course exemption – at many colleges and universities around the world

-Typically the AP courses offered (and run in-class, on-timetable) at Palmer include AP Biology, AP Calculus, AP Chemistry, and AP Psychology.
+Typically the AP courses offered (and run in-class, on-timetable) at Palmer include AP Biology, AP Calculus, AP Chemistry, AP Physics, and AP Psychology.
 In addition, opportunities for students to self-study an AP course is available via an IDS (Independent Directed Study) block with teacher support, direction, and mentorship.
+The large majority of Palmer students who go on to write the AP Exams each year tend to score 4 or 5 out of 5 on these exams, and are thus well-prepared for the rigours of university or college education.

 For more detailed information about AP course credits and/or advanced placement consideration at various BC post-secondary institutions, visit BCTransferGuide.ca